rebeccathedev/petfeedd/docs/CONFIGURE.md

 ### A Note on Timezones

 Timezones inside the Docker container are independent of timezones on the device.
-Assuming you have run `sudo raspi-config` and set the timezone properly, unless you want to use UTC for your feeders you will need to bring `/etc/localtime` into the container.
+Unless you want to use UTC for your feeders, you will need to set the `TZ` environment variable to a valid timezone.

 ```
-$ docker run --privileged -v /etc/localtime:/etc/localtime -v /opt/petfeedd.db:/opt/petfeedd.db -p 0.0.0.0:8080:8080 peckrob/petfeedd
+$ docker run --privileged -e TZ=America/Chicago -v /opt/petfeedd.db:/opt/petfeedd.db -p 0.0.0.0:8080:8080 peckrob/petfeedd
 ```

 ### Restarting Automatically